 2. What does the Commission do?

-The Commission assists the Legislature in keeping the law up to date.
+The Commission assists the Legislature.
 By statute, the Commission will "conduct a continuous substantive law revision program…" (ORS 173.315-357).
-The Commission assists the legislature in keeping the law up to date by:
+The Commission assists the legislature by:

 - Identifying and selecting law reform projects